cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-pipeline/content/labs/conditional-when.md

       }
 ```

 Note the `beforeAgent true` option - this setting will result in the `when` condition being evaluated before acquiring and using a `stage` specific `agent`.
 The `branch` condition is a built-in condition that allows executing stages only for specific branches - in this case the ***Build and Push Image*** `stage` will only execute for the **main** branch.
-The entire Pipeline shoud match what is below:
+The entire Pipeline should match what is below:

   ```
   pipeline {